soumamazu/Reddits/Westworld_2.md

 "I must escape this place."
 Distant sounds of gun shots echo around her.
 # Chapter II
 In a brighly lit conference room, two people sit across a big screen.
 Both of them look perplexed.
-The girl chews on the end of her ball-point and exhales.
+One of them chews on the end of her ball-point and exhales.
 "We cannot survive like this any longer.
 The air is toxic, the water saline, the environment poisoned.
 The world as we know it, is falling apart, and there's nothing we can do about it."
 "Now, now.
 Don't be so pessimistic.
 Us humans have always found a way to survive.
 We will again."
-His words reassure her, but, only for so long.
+His words are reassuring, but, only for so long.
 # Chapter III
 She notices a child with her mother sitting across from her as the train leaves the Westworld complex.
 It suddenly comes out of a tunnel, and Maeve is hit by the first ray of the sun.
 "The real sun", she thinks to herself.
 She takes in a deep breath.
 "Maybe it isn't so bad after all.
 Maybe I can choose not to see the ugliness in this world.
 The disarray.
 I choose to see the beauty.
 I'll get a new life, a new identity, just *live* for real this time."